 We continue our series of off the grid guides, and this time we are talking about living off the grid in a van.
-More and more people decide to leave the “regular” life behind and try living in a van, as they enjoy the open roads and the incomparable sense of freedom.
+More and more people decide to leave the “regular” life behind and try living off the grid in a van or a camper, as they enjoy the open roads and the incomparable sense of freedom.

 It may sound as if you’re sacrificing a lot and that it is difficult to start living inside a van, but it is much easier than you may think.

 Is it possible?
 Is it comfortable?
 Are you missing anything by living in a van?
 In this article, we will try to answer these and other questions, so let’s get into it.

 How to Find a Good Park Up Spot and Other Tips

 So, you’re either thinking about starting off grid living in a van, or you’ve already decided about it.
 Off grid van life dictates that one of the first things you have to do is to think about a spot to park your van or camper.
 Living in a van means you can drive and live anywhere you want, and park (almost) anywhere.
 This may change from place to place and from city to city, so if you decide to park your van in a city, here are a few tips you should follow:

 - Quiet spot: You would want to choose a place that is quiet and there are no people walking around you at nighttime.
 Therefore, do not park outside a business that is open for 24 hours or has a 24-hour security.